Using Machine Learning for Particle Track Identification in the CLAS12 Detector: Related Work

-In \cite{baranov2017novel} Baranov et al. propose a two-step technique consisting of a hit preprocessing step, followed by the employment of a deep neural network that classifies detected hits as parts of a particle track.
-In the preprocessing step, the authors use directed search algorithm to filter out the possible candidates and narrow the search space.
-The deep neural network that follows consists of a one-dimensional convolutional layer followed by a RNN of two GRU layers.
-The filtered hits are fed to the neural network which is then able to classify them as valid points and assign them to their respective track.
-With this approach they achieve performance of up to 97.5 \% for a dataset created by using a Monte-Carlo generator.
-An improved version of this model, in terms of performance in accuracy and speed, is presented in \cite{baranov2019particle}.
-The authors here replace the two-step approach with a single neural network by enhancing the neural network presented in the original work with a regression component that estimates the location of a hit in the next detector layer.
+In \cite{baranov2017novel}, Baranov et al. proposed a two-step technique consisting of a hit preprocessing step, followed by the employment of a deep neural network that classifies detected hits as parts of a particle track.
+In the preprocessing step, the authors use a directed search algorithm to filter possible candidates and narrow the search space.
+The deep neural network that follows consists of a one-dimensional convolutional layer followed by an RNN with two Gated Recurrent Unit (GRU) layers.
+The filtered hits are fed to the neural network which is able to classify them as valid points and assign them to their respective track.
+With this approach, they achieve performance of up to 97.5\% for a dataset created using a Monte Carlo generator.
+An improved version of this model, in terms of accuracy and speed, was presented in \cite{baranov2019particle} where the authors replaced the two-step approach with a single neural network.
+This network enhanced the neural network presented in the original work with a regression component that estimated the location of a hit in the next detector layer.